 Seven Tips on Tenders.
 And A Free ISO Certification Tenders PDF Download

 We’re often contacted by companies wanting to bid for a tender, but faced with the requirement for ISO Certification.
-To make life easier, we’ve put together an ISO Certification Tenders PDF here that answers the main points.
+To make life easier, we’ve put together an ISO Certification Tenders PDF that answers the main points.
+Contact us for details.

 However, we thought we’d expand this a little, looking at some background, plus wider benefits for your business.
 (And yes, I’ve struggled with tender responses myself, too.)

 ISO Certification for a Tender is Not a “Nice To Have”.
 Some companies seem to believe that holding a particular standard such as ISO9001 will give the tender issuer a “warm feeling” about their company, rather like charity and community involvement, sponsorship of a donkey sanctuary, brass band etc, etc. It indicates in a vague sense that the company has a “conscience” about quality, a vague intention.

 Quite the opposite is true.
 Tendering bodies now place a huge weight on an organisation holding ISO Certification, for reasons I’ll outline below, so holding the appropriate approval needs to be given serious consideration.
 This is more than a framed certificate on the reception wall, or a logo on a letterhead.
 ISO Certification is taken very seriously indeed by those wishing to place, long-term business, and seeking a reliable supplier.
 Understandably so.